jordwest/prism/docs/JOURNAL.md

 - Keepalive ping is done, and relay server also cleans up old rooms/clients

 Next up I think is handling the dead state - spectate a random player for now.
 Or perhaps add a player list to the side to switch between players, should be easyish.

+Really looking forward to getting more content in, just so much polishing stuff always needs to be done.
+I guess this sidetrack is largely because of the playtest, otherwise I could just keep adding content.

+Ok so first thing is when a player dies, the camera should focus on a different player.
+Gotta think about how the data structures should work for this.
+The controlling entity id should not change to another player's entity, but instead perhaps there's a concept of a "viewing entity id" which, if set, moves the camera to that player's entity.
+For now I can just have it set to something random when player dies.